tenorix/mma-tutorials/mma-cheatsheet.md

 Initial Groove and Tempo
 ----

-**Groove** Select a defined groove from the library, e.g. `Groove Ballad`.
+Select a defined **Groove** from the library, e.g. `Groove Ballad`.
 Several variants of a particular style are defined in each .mma library file in the /lib subdirectories.
 See *[MMA library docs](https://www.mellowood.ca/mma/online-docs/html/lib/index.html).*

 **Tempo** `Tempo <bpm>` beats per minute